Table of Contents

 Big Rock has some of the best North Carolina singletrack

-Mountain biking in North Carolina proves you don’t have to go to Moab or Colorado for superb track.
+The tracks in North Carolina prove you don’t have to go mountain biking in Colorado or Moab for superb rides.
 Sure, the legendary Slickrock trail offers incredible mountain biking in Utah, but DuPont is also known for the iconic granite “slick rock” trails, Cedar Rock and Big Rock.
 One big difference is that you’re mostly riding on granite, instead of sandstone.

 Big Rock’s challenging singletrack will take you around stubborn vegetation sticking out of rock and across exciting bald patches.
 It’s a pretty unique experience attracting many bikers.
 It makes most of the traffic here.
 Big Rock’s downhill is definitely one to be earned, but once you do, get ready for a heart-stopping descent.
 It’s a tough climb to the top, but once there, you’ll experience the thrill of descending steep pitches on rock slabs.